On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Applications

-Next we consider additionally smooth representations as arguments in the functor $\cF^G_P$.
-Here we shall extend the parameter space in the second entry to the category of smooth $L_P$-representations $\Rep^\infty_K(L_P)$ since it has enough injective and projective objects.
+8pt Next we consider additionally smooth representations as arguments in the functor $\cF^G_P$.
 So let $V$ be a smooth $G$-representation.
-Hence we may write $V=\bigcup_n V^{G_n}$ for a system of compact open subgroups $G_n\subset G$.
-We supply each $V^{G_n}$ with the finest locally convex topology and equip $V$ with the induced locally convex limit topology.
-This construction is compatible with the topology considered on admissible smooth representations since for a finite-dimensional Banach space any lattice is open \cite[Prop.4.13]{S1}.
-The resulting topology is hausdorff \cite[Prop.
-5.5 ii)]{S1} and barrelled \cite[Cor.
+We supply $V$ with the finest locally convex topology.
+This approach is compatible with the one of Schneider and Teitelbaum for admissible smooth representations. \cite[Section 2]{ST4}.
+Equivalently, if we write $V=\bigcup_n V^{G_n}$ for a system of compact open subgroups $G_n\sub G$ and supply each $V^{G_n}$ with the finest locally convex topology, then the topology on $V$ coincides with the induced locally convex limit topology.
+It is Hausdorff \cite[Prop.
+5.5 ii)]{S1} and barreled \cite[Cor.
 6.16, Examples iii)]{S1} (see also the construction in \cite[7.1]{Em1}).
 Moreover, for any $v\in V$ the orbit map $G\to V$ is locally constant and gives rise to an element of $C^{an}(G;V)$.
 Hence we may and will consider $V$ with the structure of a locally analytic $G$-representation.
-Then $\cF^G_P$ extends with the same definition as in (\ref{defF}) to a bi-functor
+Then $\cF^G_P$ extends with the same definition as in (\ref{display-defF}) to a bi-functor